 Incorporating Babies into Your Home Decor

-And then before you know it, your living room is covered in strollers, car seats, the backpack/baby bag, sit-to-stands, and rockers.
+And then before you know it, your living room is covered in a stroller, car seat, backpack/baby bag, sit-to-stand, and rocker.
 And don’t forget the toys, the books, the drying bibs, and possibly the cloth diapers air drying by the window.
 It’s really quite glamorous…

 Ok.
 Maybe it isn’t, but it’s real life for every single parent.
 It’s a reality we all face and to a point, your home will be taken over with baby stuff, but there is a method to the madness of maintaining some control over your home ‘decor.’